Learn how to create a colorful bedroom mood board the easy way with a few simple steps for planning a makeover, a digital mood board, and budgeting.

 - Add in details.
 Once you have your big feature, have other “look at me” moments in your space with unique touches and additional details to pull together a well-designed high-end look on a budget.
 Add trim to store-bought curtains or bedding.
 Frame a cheap print in a gorgeous gilded thrifted frame, add pizazz to furniture by switching out hardware.

-I always think furniture pulls as jewelry and then Matthew McConaughey saying, “Ladies, frost yourself.”
+I always think furniture pulls as jewelry and then Matthew McConaughey says, “Ladies, frost yourself.”
 Well, frost your dresser!

 If the details in your room could talk my designer friend described them like this: